 80% of cleaning business startups will fail.
 Is this due to poor cleaning skills?
 No!
 Surprisingly, it's because they will make the mistake of thinking they can figure it out all, on their own, through trial and error.
 You may actually pull that off, or you may make a fatal error from which your young business cannot recover.
 You cannot predetermine what the obstacles will be.
 The only people prepared to warn you about them are people who have already faced, and overcome those obstacles.
 In addition, a mentor has a better system than the typical cleaning service is using.
 And that will be useful, because to succeed, your company will have to be an improvement over the established services in your area.

 Starting a cleaning business is not rocket science, but it is not a lemonade stand either.
 There is a fair amount of complexity involved, especially in this technologically-savvy era, with all the communication and business gizmos that your clients have come to expect.
-Gone are the days of the cleaning services being a good business-choice for a luddite!

 Learn about our cleaning business system.